 Before the school year starts

-- · Find out what day school starts and begin a countdown! - Keep your child healthy and make sure your child has the required shots. - Attend orientation with your child to meet teachers and classmates and find out about health and safety procedures.
+- Find out what day school starts and begin a countdown! - Make sure your child has the required shots. - Attend orientation with your child to meet teachers and classmates and find out about health and safety procedures.

 Ready, Set, GO!